armsp/gifc/README.md

 * Create interactively from an editor like **nano**, **vim** or **gedit**
     - ```gifc create create.md -d "How to create a gist from cli" -i nano```
 * Directly enter contents from cli
-    - ```gifc create create.md -d "How to create a gist from cli" -m '''If you want to create a gist from an existing file then you do the following-  `./gifc -c create.md -e "How to create a gist from cli" -i file.md`'''```
+    - ```gifc create create.md -d "How to create a gist from cli" -m '''If you want to create a gist from an existing file then you do the following-  `gifc create create.md -d "How to create a gist from cli" -f file.md`'''```
 * Take the contents from a file
     - `gifc create create.md -d "How to create a gist from cli" -f file.md`